State Champ Radio

 See latest videos, charts and news

-Paramount+ offer two types of plans to choose from: Paramount+ Essential and Paramount+ with Showtime.
-The Essential plan is $5.99/month and includes some ads, thousands of episodes of Paramount+ Originals, movies, series and exclusives as well as NFL on CBS, UEFA Champions League and CBS News.
-Paramount+ with Showtime is $11.99/month and includes everything in the Essential plan except with no ads and access to the entire Showtime library, live TV, college football and the ability to download content to watch offline.
+The streamer has two plans to choose from: Paramount+ Essential and Paramount+ with Showtime.
+The Essential plan is the ad-supported option for $5.99/month and includes thousands of episodes, movies and exclusives.
+You’ll also have access to 24/7 live CBS news, NFL on CBS and UEFA Champions League.
+The Paramount+ with Showtime plan includes everything in the Essential plan as well as no ads, Showtime originals, movies and sports, live college football and CBS TV and the ability to download programs offline to watch on your smart device later on.

-Along with Milli Vanilli, you’ll be able to watch other movies and series from Paramount+’s large library such as Louis Tomlinson: All of Those Voices, Survivor, NCIS, Blue Bloods, Big Brother, Jersey Shore Family Vacation, Frasier, Mixtape, Family Legacy, I Wanna Rock, Hip Hop My House, Behind The Music, Yellowstone, Fatal Attraction, Rabbit Hole, Grease: Rise of the Pink Ladies, 1923, iCarly, The Good Fight, Mayor of Kingstown, Seal Team, Star Trek: Discovery, Star Trek: Picard, Why Women Kill and Before I Forget.
+Content you can look forward to watching include Family Legacy, I Wanna Rock, Hip Hop My House, Behind The Music, Yellowstone, Fatal Attraction, Rabbit Hole, Grease: Rise of the Pink Ladies, 1923, iCarly, The Good Fight, Mayor of Kingstown, Seal Team, Star Trek: Discovery, Star Trek: Picard, Why Women Kill and Before I Forget.
 With Showtime, you can stream original shows and movies such as Yellowjackets, The 12th Victim, Dexter, Dexter: New Blood, George & Tammy, Homeland, Ziwe, Penny Dreadful, Buried and more.

 [embedded content]